yasenstar/DoingMathWithPython/Doing Math with Python.md

 #### from sympy import symbols
 x,y,z = symbols('x,y,z')

-### SymPy automatically simplifies only the most basic of expressions and leaves it to the programmer to explicitly require simplification in cases such as the one e.g. (x+2)*(x-3)
+SymPy automatically simplifies only themost basic of expressions and leaves it to the programmer to explicitly require simplification in cases such as the one e.g. (x+2)*(x-3)

 If you want to multiply out the expression to get the expanded version, you'll have to use theexpand()  function